 Instagram says, “At the top of some hashtag pages you may see a section called Top Posts.
 Top posts appear on trending hashtags to show you some of the popular posts tagged with that hashtag.

 In the Most Recent section, photos and videos appear in the order that they were posted.
 Keep in mind that if you add a hashtag to a photo after it was posted, the photo will still appear on the hashtag page according to the time it was originally posted, not the time the hashtag was added.”

 Very popular Instagram hashtag pages have millions of results and your posts can become buried quickly.
-A smart move is to use a variety of hashtags: one or two very popular (with millions of results), a group of targeted hashtags that are popular with 100,000 or more search results, and some that aren’t as popular.
+A good Instagram hashtag strategy is to use a variety of hashtags: one or two very popular (with millions of results), a group of targeted hashtags that are popular with 100,000 or more search results, and some that aren’t as popular.
 You’ll want to stay on brand for your content with all your hashtags and don’t use unrelated hashtags as this is spammy and won’t help your growth.

 How to Find Instagram Hashtags

-So you know you need Instagram hashtags, now what’s the most effective way to find them?
+So you know you need to do some hashtag research, what’s the most effective way?
 As we’ve already demonstrated, Instagram itself suggests related hashtags as you type hashtags into the search bar.
 That’s how most marketers go about finding hashtags.

 Another option is Tailwind’s Hashtag Finder which suggests the best hashtags for your post as you type your caption.
 Start with one hashtag and Tailwind will recommend more.
 With one click you can add the suggested hashtags to your post and more recommendations will appear!
 Recommendations are even color-coded to help guide you towards using a balance of “Competitive”, “Niche”, “Good” and “Best” hashtags.